Ishant sizzles, Williamson dazzles on an intriguing second day

 In all, the New Zealand skipper hit 11 boundaries off 153 balls.
 Bumrah, in particular, was punished by Williamson, who also back-cut him for a boundary and Taylor then punished another half volley through the covers.

+The ball was full on the off-stump channel and jagged back enough to find the gap between his bat and pad.
+"Actually, the wicket became slow.
+It had tennis ball bounce at the start but when we bowled, there was no seam movement available," Ishant said after the end of the day's play.

 Williamson and Taylor then had a partnership of 93 runs during which New Zealand also got the lead before Ishant, coming back for his third spell, bowled one that reared up from good length and proved to be an easy catch for Cheteshwar Pujara at short-leg.
-Once Nicholls came in, Williamson, who was batting fluently, suddenly had a player at the opposite end who scored only 4 off 34 balls.
+"I was just not holding the ball on seam as kookaburra goes soft after 40 overs.
+When the seam really gets soft, you need to come hard and hit the length very hard and bowl cross seam," said the seasoned pacer.

 Looking good for his 22nd Test hundred, Williamson, in his bid to get another boundary, couldn't check a cover drive and the low catch was taken by substitute fielder Ravindra Jadeja.
-Earlier, New Zealand's debutant Kyle Jamieson and veteran Tim Southee took four wickets apiece as Indian innings folded in 68.1 overs.

-Jamieson (4/49 in 16 overs) and Southee (4/49 in 20.1 overs) took four of the five wickets that fell on the second morning with India adding only 43 runs to their overnight score of 122 for 5.
-Rishabh Pant (19) started with a six but then a horrible mix-up with senior partner Ajinkya Rahane (46) resulted in a run-out and the little chance of recovery was gone for good.
+Earlier, New Zealand's debutant Kyle Jamieson (4/49) and veteran Tim Southee (4/49) took four wickets apiece as Indian innings folded in 68.1 overs.
+The duo took four of the five wickets that fell on the second morning with India adding only 43 runs to their overnight score of 122/5.

-It was a poor call from the senior player and Pant had to sacrifice his wicket in the process.
-Ashwin then received a beauty from Southee, pretty similar to what Prithvi Shaw got, while Rahane inside-edged one while trying to leave it alone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)